Find the location closest to you - we have locations all around the city.

 Venice Train Station is also known as Venezia Santa Lucia and is the city's central station.
 It sits right on the famed Grand Canal.
 Whether making your way from a business meeting to an after work dinner, or seeing the city as a tourist, use Bounce as a hassle-free way to stow your stuff between events.

 The most popular restaurants to visit are Dal Moro's - Fresh Pasta To Go, Harry's Bar, and Hard Rock Café Venice.
 Additionally, the highest ranked hotels within Venice are Palazzo Bembo, Hilton Molino Stucky Venice, and Hotel Ca' Vendramin di Santa Fosca.
-When traveling on a budget, the best hostels in Venice are A&O Hotel and Hostel Venezia Mestre, Generator Hostel Venezia, and Ostello Santa Fosca.

 Where are the best parks and nature attractions in Venice?